Eventix embraces carbon neutrality and offers organisers the chance to join them

 Change starts by looking inward

-To take the first step towards carbon neutrality, Eventix conducted a company-wide audit of its carbon footprint and identified five key points of emission: accommodation, commuting, lunch, cloud hosting servers, and business-related travel.
+To take the first step towards carbon neutrality, Eventix conducted a company-wide audit of its carbon footprint and identified four key points of emission: accommodation, commuting, cloud hosting servers, and business-related travel.

 Once Eventix had mapped out its footprint, the company looked at how it could reduce its CO2 emissions.
-This led to a switch to vegetarian lunches, committing to running their cloud hosting servers on renewable energy, and asking employees to be mindful of how they commute, where possible.
+This led to committing to running their cloud hosting servers on renewable energy, and asking employees to be mindful of how they commute, where possible.

 Trees for All